KenKundert/quantiphy/README.rst

 Full precision implies whatever precision was used when specifying the quantity if it was specified as a string.
 If it was specified as a real number, then a fixed, user controllable number of digits are used (default=12).
 Generally one uses 'full' when generating output that will be read by a machine.
-Conversely it is best not to use 'full' when generating output meant for humans to read.

 If you specify *fmt* to render, it will generally include the name and perhaps the description if they are available.
 The formatting is controlled by